 After you are referred by a NAV CANADA employee for a career in Air Traffic Services, you will receive an email inviting you to complete your application.
 You must use this custom link to apply before you can be considered for a position in Air Traffic Services.

-Your status in Workday, NAV CANADA’s careers portal, is an indication of where you are in the application and assessment process.
+Your status in Workday, NAV CANADA’s careers portalOpen a new window, is an indication of where you are in the application and assessment process.
 Please note that passing a step in the selection process does not guarantee you will receive an invitation to the next assessment.
 Your scores will be compared to those of other applicants and we will select candidates to move forward based on operational requirements.

 Assessments are conducted in the regions, depending on operational requirements.
 Don’t be surprised if you do not hear back right away after submitting your application.
-To check the status of your application, log into your account on our careers portal and under “Submitted Applications”, you will be able to see your application for the air traffic services role, as well as your current stage in the process.
+To check the status of your application, log into your account on our careers portal Open a new windowand under “Submitted Applications”, you will be able to see your application for the air traffic services role, as well as your current stage in the process.

 NOTE: Applications for careers in air traffic control and flight service will continue to be accepted and kept on file.